frukoyurdakul/Manage_Beatmap/README.md

 Make sure they:

 - Contain enough information regarding the bug (including screenshots),
-- Are not resolved already ([closed issues](https://github.com/frukoyurdakul/Manage_Beatmap/issues?q=is%3Aissue+is%3Aclosed))
+- Are not closed already ([closed issues](https://github.com/frukoyurdakul/Manage_Beatmap/issues?q=is%3Aissue+is%3Aclosed))
-- Are resolved but you encountered it anyway,
+- Are closed but you encountered it anyway,
 - Are not duplicates.

 ## Feature requests